SK7Cosmo/Handwriting-in-the-Void/README.md

 ---
 ## 🚀 How to Run

-1. Compile and run `MLP Model.py` to build and train the MLP model to recognize alphabets
+1. Run `MLP Model.py` to build and train the MLP model to recognize alphabets
-2. Then run `Handwriting_recognizer.py`
+2. Run `Handwriting_recognizer.py` to start real-time tracking
 3. Use a green bottle cap in front of the webcam
 4. Start writing in the air in front of the webcam to get predictions